 Despite having no voices, the game does have some really cool music which I’ve actually got on whilst writing this review.
 You can buy the soundtrack separately on various platforms (including PSN – although it’s listed as a ‘game’ and not an actual soundtrack, for some reason), or you can buy the deluxe edition of the game which includes the soundtrack.
 I’ll probably pick it up shortly as I thought the tunes were quite catchy and fit the atmosphere perfectly.

 In terms of trophies – the game is very easy, especially if you fiddle with the difficulty sliders.
-There are a few missable trophies which will require a second playthrough if you miss them (as I found out), but you can get them all in a single playthrough if you read up on them first.
+There are a few missable trophies that will require a second playthrough if you miss them (as I found out), but you can get them all in a single playthrough if you read up on them first.
 As I said earlier though, to get the most out of the game, leave the difficulty at the default and simply adjust it if you’re struggling or for a final clean-up at the end.

 As a fan of Final Fantasy Tactics, I really enjoyed the mechanics and story within Wintermoor Tactics Club.
 The short combat missions were great as they didn’t last too long yet they let you experiment with multiple character load-outs and various unlockable skills which you get as you progress in the story, keeping every new battle varied and exciting.
 The story which holds the game together was well-written and intriguing, keeping me hooked until the end as I really wanted to find out what was ‘really’ happening at the Academy.
 It’s a shame there’s no voice acting but the music created the perfect atmosphere and fans of tactical strategic games will really enjoy the mechanics during the battles.